Negotiatus/Partial-Finder/README.md

 # PartialFinder

-Ever tried to track down where a partial ultimately gets rendered in your Rails app?
-As apps grow, partial usage and templates get increasingly complicated.
+As Rails apps grow, partial usage and templates get increasingly complicated.
 PartialFinder adds rake tasks to your Rails app to help you track down the various ways that a given parial may be rendered.
 You can provide it a partial path and it will output all of the routes and controllers that serve it, along with the intermediate files.

 Usage: `rake partial_finder:find\\['path/to/_partial.html.erb'\\]`